-INCOTERMS INCOTERMS are international, commercial trade terms defining the obligations of the buyer and the seller relating to the shipment risk of a contingent loss.
+A form of risk management primarily used to hedge against the risk of a contingent loss.
 Insurance is defined as the equitable transfer of the risk of a loss, from one entity to another, in exchange for a premium, and can be thought of as a guaranteed small loss to prevent a large, possibly devastating loss.
 In mine action, insurance should include appropriate medical, death and disability coverage for all personnel as well as third party liability coverage.
 Such insurance need not necessarily have to be arranged through an insurance broker or company, unless otherwise required by contractual arrangements.
-Self insurance (under-writing) schemes, provided they are formally constituted on accepted actuarial prinof goods published by ICC's (International Chamber of ciples and provide adequate cover, may be an acceptable alternative.
+Self insurance (under-writing) schemes, provided they are formally constituted on accepted actuarial principles and provide adequate cover, may be an acceptable alternative.